MasoniteFramework/docs/security/encryption.md

 sign.decrypt('value') # 'value'
 ```

-By default, `Sign()` uses the encryption key in your `config/applicaiton.py` file.
-You could also pass in your own key.
+By default, `Sign()` uses the encryption key in your `config/application.py` file but you could also pass in your own key.

 ```python
 from masonite.auth.Sign import Sign